Review and Outlook

 Top Contributors/Detractors to Performance

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Asset Fund (Institutional Shares) gained 14.28% in the first quarter, outperforming the Russell Midcap Growth Index by 277 basis points, primarily as a result of favorable stock selection.
+The Baron Asset Fund (Institutional Shares) declined 1.40% in the third quarter and modestly underperformed the Russell Midcap Growth Index by 67 basis points, mainly due to stock selection.